SioKCronin/website/content/about.md

 Conference on Cognitive Neuroscience, AlterConf, PyLadies, Metis, and Temple University.
-She is the lead developer of SwarmOpt (an open-source swarm intelligence algorithm library), a guest researcher at Slow Research Lab, and an engineering mantor at Hackbright Academy.
+She is the lead developer of SwarmOpt (an open-source swarm intelligence algorithm library), a guest researcher at Slow Research Lab, and an engineering mentor at Hackbright Academy.

 Siobhán enjoys powerful conversations, championing women/NB changemakers, dancing, laughing, enjoying delicious food, reading poetry,